The Last of Us Part II impressions — Tracking Nora to a hospital

 Sony has been dribbling out news about The Last of Us Part II, and today it has opened the door for reviewers to give their first impressions about one of the tense action scenes in the game.

 Sony’s The Last of Us Part II has been seven years in the making since the first game debuted in 2013 and won numerous Game of the Year Awards.
-The title debuts on June 19 for the PlayStation 4.
+It debuts June 19 for the PlayStation 4.
 With more than 100 million PS4s sold, Sony has a chance to sell tens of millions of copies of this game (as of 2018, The Last of Us sold 17 million copies).

-I played the original game and found the story deeply touching.
-It was about the teenage girl Ellie and gruff smuggler Joel — two survivors of the zombie apocalypse who spend their days just trying to survive.
-The graphic violence of the original was horrific, but more often than not it was perpetrated by Joel in the name of protecting Ellie, and later on it was Ellie protecting Joel.
-After 22 or so hours of playing it, I decided it was my favorite game of all time, and I interviewed the game’s creators about the grueling experience.
+I found the original’s story deeply touching.
+It’s about the teenage girl Ellie and gruff smuggler Joel — two survivors of the zombie apocalypse who spend their days just trying to survive.
+The graphic violence of the original can be horrific, but more often than not, Joel perpetuates it in the name of protecting Ellie, and later on it’s Ellie protecting Joel.
+After 22 or so hours of playing it, I decided it’s my favorite game of all time, and I interviewed the game’s creators about the grueling experience.

 At the close of that interview, game co-director Neil Druckmann told me, “Now that we’re done and we’ve had some time to rest, the question is, is there another story to tell in this world?
 We’re trying to figure that out.
-We don’t want to do the Matrix Reloaded of video games. [laughs] Can you do the Godfather Part II of video games, though?
+We don’t want to do the Matrix Reloaded of video games.
+[Laughs] Can you do The Godfather Part II of video games, though?
 That would be the test.
 If we come up with something that’s exciting on that level, we’ll do it.
 If we don’t, we’ll do something else.”

 Naughty Dog did find its way with the sequel.
 In part two, Ellie and Joel have settled in a thriving human town in Jackson, Wyoming, five years after the events of the first game.
 But something tragic happens, and Ellie goes off in search of retribution and justice.